-- Provision of a Cross Rail Station, and in the longer term, a station on Kings Road, with the safeguarding of this route. - Improvements to pedestrian and cycle links, removing barriers to movement and unravelling the Earls Court One Way System. - Improvements to public transport, particularly north-to-south movement including Hammersmith & City line upgrading, Improvements at South Kensington Tube.
+- Provision of a Crossrail Station, and in the longer term, a station on Kings Road, with the safeguarding of this route. - New 'double span' road bridge over the railway line and separate pedestrian bridge over the canal with associated land works at Kensal Green. - Improvements to pedestrian and cycle links, removing barriers to movement and unravelling the Earls Court One Way System. - Improvements to public transport, particularly north-to-south movement including Hammersmith & City line upgrading, Improvements at South Kensington Tube.